 Sen. Michael Bennet

 Michael Bennet serves as a senator for Colorado.
-His platform supports raising the federal minimum wage to $12 per hour, eliminating the electoral college, a ban on assault weapons, a path of citizenship for Dreamers and legalizing marijuana.
+Bennet’s platform supports raising the federal minimum wage to $12 per hour, eliminating the electoral college, a ban on assault weapons, a path of citizenship for Dreamers and legalizing marijuana.
 In RealClearPolitics, Sen. Bennet polled a 0.9 percent.

 “To me, one of the great injustices in this country is that our education system is reinforcing income inequality, not liberating kids from it,” Sen. Bennet said in a Twitter post.
 “Your zip code or your parents’ income should not determine the quality of your school. #YouthVoice”